-- 4.11.1 The ICB will appoint five Non-Executive Members. - 4.11.2 These members will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.11.3 These members will fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria: - a) not be an employee of the ICB or a person seconded to the ICB - b) not hold a role in another health and care organisation in the ICS area - c) one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee - e) meet the requirements and specifications set out in the respective role descriptions. - 4.11.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply - b) They hold a role in another health and care organisation within the ICB area - 4.11.5 The term of office for a non-executive member is normally three years.
-There is no maximum number of terms that a non-executive member may serve, however an individual may not serve more than nine consecutive years in office. - 4.11.6 Initial appointments may be for a shorter period to avoid all Non-executive Members retiring at once.
-Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire, to provide continuity. - 4.11.7 Subject to satisfactory appraisal by the Chair, to the individual continuing to meet the eligibility criteria set out in 4.1, and to the disqualification criteria in 4.2 not applying, the Chair may approve the re-appointment of an independent non-executive member up to the maximum number of terms permitted for their role.
+- 4.12.1 The ICB will appoint five Non-Executive Members. - 4.12.2 These members will be appointed by a Panel convened by the Chief Executive, subject to the approval of the Chair. - 4.12.3 These members will fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria: - a) not be an employee of the ICB or a person seconded to the ICB - b) not hold a role in another health and care organisation in the ICS area - c) one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee - e) meet the requirements and specifications set out in the respective role descriptions. - 4.12.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 4.2 apply - b) They hold a role in another health and care organisation within the ICB area - 4.12.5 The term of office for a non-executive member will be up to three years and the total number of terms an individual may serve is three terms, be that consecutively or over a period of time.
+An individual may not serve more than nine years in total in office, after which they will no longer be eligible for reappointment. - 4.12.6 Initial appointments may be for a shorter period to avoid all Non-executive Members retiring at once.
+Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire, to provide continuity.

+4.12.7 Subject to satisfactory appraisal by the Chair, to the individual continuing to meet the eligibility criteria set out in 4.1, and to the disqualification criteria in 4.2 not applying, the Chair may approve the re-appointment of an independent non-executive member up to the maximum number of terms permitted for their role.
+In any case, a proposal for a Non-Executive Member to serve on the Board for longer than six years will be subject to rigorous review to ensure their continuing independence.

-4.12 Other Board Members
+4.13 Other Board Members